“Tut, Tut, Tut!”

 One last tip – when you see a bird doing something interesting there are always deeper layers that you can discover by asking “why”.

-So those are my straight facts about the North American Robin.
+So those are some straight facts about the North American Robin.

 If I’ve convinced you to stop, watch and listen a little bit more carefully the next time you spot that little red breast on the lawn then my work is complete.